flippybit/bery-bot/docs/guides/canbus-overview.md

 # What is CANbus

-The Controller Area Network, is a communication its a message-based protocol(a set of rules for the exchange of data between devices)
+The Controller Area Network, is a communication message-based protocol(a set of rules for the exchange of data between devices)

 PDO: Process Data Object - Inputs and outputs.
-Values of type rotational speed, voltage,Vector CANeds 3.6 frequency electric current.
+Values of type rotational speed, voltage,Vector,frequency electric current.

 SDO: Service Data Object - Configuration settings, possibly node ID, baud rate, offset, gain.